sv-oss/cdk-docker-creds-action/README.md

 Use multiple times to configure multiple registries.

-More info can be found at the [ecr-assets readme](https://www.npmjs.com/package/cdk-assets?activeTab=readme).
+More info can be found at the [cdk-assets readme](https://www.npmjs.com/package/cdk-assets?activeTab=readme).

 ## Configuration Options
 | Option Name | Type | Required | Description |